basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Operations.md

 ## Bounded Queue

-The bounded queue is responsible for holding objects that are waiting to participate in real-time replication.
+The bounded queue is responsible for holding objects that are waiting to participate in realtime replication.
 Please see the [[Riak EE MDC Replication Configuration|Multi-Data-Center Replication: Configuration]] guide for more information.

 Field | Description
 ------|------------